On bandwidth selection problems in nonparametric trend estimation under martingale difference errors: Proofs

-The last equality together with the assumptions of Lemma \ref{lemtec} complete the proof of this lemma. \\ According to Lemma \ref{lemtec}, we have to consider three steps.
-We study each of them in the following three subsections.
-The fourth subsection concludes the proof of Theorem \ref{main}
+converges in distribution to the same centered normal law.} \end{lem} According to Lemma \ref{lemtec}, we have to consider {five} steps.
+We study each of them in the following {five} subsections.
+The {final} subsection concludes the proof of Theorem \ref{main}.